TimmieAkins/Tech-tok/README.md

 ## Contribute to our project
-1. Clone or fork the repo.
+1. fork the repo.
+2. Clone the repo
-2. Create your branch
+3. Create your branch
-3. Update your branch by pulling from the main branch
+4. Update your branch by pulling from the main branch
-4. Commit your changes and push to your branch
+5. Commit your changes and push to your branch
-5. Pull request should be made to the main branch and nowhere else!
+6. Pull request should be made to the main branch and nowhere else!

 ## Commit message must be descriptive.
 Example {commitType:} {commitDescription}